JasmineGarland/SIRSINDy_Tutorial/README.md

 Today we will walk through a code tutorial investigating the SIR model for Measles, Chickenpox, and Rubella in Ortario, as discussed in <em>Algorithmic discovery of dynamic models from infectious disease data. <em>

-#### At any time if you need a refresher of todays presentation please follow this [link!](https://docs.google.com/presentation/d/1GRg98F1XywcRTaKcQUPaYT0xAZytR4CvTtMcDWtW5C8/edit?usp=sharing)
+*If you need a refresher of todays presentation please follow this [link!](https://docs.google.com/presentation/d/1GRg98F1XywcRTaKcQUPaYT0xAZytR4CvTtMcDWtW5C8/edit?usp=sharing)*

 You can use the [editor on GitHub](https://github.com/JasmineGarland/APPM5720/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Learning Objectives

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for